Jamie135/TokenizeArt/documentation/README.md

 and pinned to IPFS; the contract stores only the URI of that pinned metadata.
 The collection is capped at 42 pieces, matching the school the artwork depicts.

+### What the token represents

+A 42Berry token is not the artwork itself, and it grants no licence to reproduce it — it is a tamper-proof certificate of ownership and provenance for one numbered edition of *Cross Coalition*.
+Up to 42 certificates can ever exist for this piece, each independently tracked by `ERC721URIStorage` with its own owner and its own metadata URI, even though they all point back to the same drawing. `mint` is restricted to the contract owner, so new editions can only ever be issued by the project itself — nobody can mint themselves a copy.
+In the current deployment, only edition `#1` has actually been minted; see the [root README](../README.md#deployment) for its live token ID, owner and IPFS pointers.

+### How it will be used

+Once minted, a 42Berry token behaves like any standard ERC-721 asset. `ownerOf` proves who holds a given edition, `tokenURI` lets any wallet or marketplace resolve its metadata and render the artwork without bespoke integration, and `transferFrom` / `safeTransferFrom` let the holder sell, gift, or otherwise transfer that edition to someone else — the token never changes, only who holds it.
+In a wallet such as MetaMask, or on a marketplace such as OpenSea, this plays out as a normal NFT: the artwork displays, its coalition and edition attributes show from `metadata.json`, and trading it moves the on-chain certificate, not a copy of the file, which stays pinned on IPFS regardless of who owns the token.

+The token carries no further utility beyond that certificate — no access rights, no voting power, nothing gated behind holding it.
+Its purpose is the collectible itself: a verifiable, transferable claim to one numbered edition of *Cross Coalition*, permanently and publicly recorded on Ethereum.

 ## Contract Structure

 ### Imports: